Marina Machete: Personal life

-Machete is the devoted advocate for LGBTQ+ rights and inclusivity, using her platform to raise awareness and promote acceptance.
-She has been open about her gender reassignment surgery and has spoken publicly about the challenges and triumphs she has faced as a trans woman.
-Her personal story has resonated with many, and she continues to inspire others with her courage, resilience, and determination.
+Machete is an advocate for LGBTQ+ rights and inclusivity.
+She has been open about her gender reassignment surgery and has spoken publicly about the challenges she has faced as a trans woman.

 It is not currently known whom Machete is dating.

 Allegations

 After being crowned Miss Universe Portugal, Machete faced severe criticism and backlashes from some members of the Portuguese media and public.
 Some critics argued that she did not meet the traditional beauty standards of the pageant, while others questioned her eligibility to compete as a trans woman.
 Despite these challenges, Machete remained steadfast in her commitment to inclusivity and diversity, using her platform to promote positive change and challenge outdated beauty standards.
 Her response to the criticism has been widely praised, and she has emerged as a role model for young people around the world who are seeking to express themselves authentically.